Best daily deals

 Pictured is the all-black JBL Charge 4 from the front on a pile of wooden sticks.

-The JBL Charge 4 speaker is slightly larger than the previous version, and a little heavier too.
+The JBL Charge 4 speaker is slightly larger than the previous version and heavier.

 At first glance, the Charge 4 doesn’t look like it’s any different than the previous Charge 3.
-But if you look a little closer you begin to notice a few slight differences in build and in size.
+But if you look a little closer, you notice a few slight differences in build and size.
 The Charge 4 is slightly bigger by roughly a centimeter in every way, but it’s also heavier by 165 grams (7.05 ounces).
-While that obviously isn’t a huge deal, it’s not good news if you were relying on the portability of the speaker.
-If you’re hiking, an ounce in the morning is a pound by the evening.
-That said, it shouldn’t really make a practical difference in everyday activities.
+While that isn’t a huge deal, it’s not good news if you rely on the speaker’s portability.
+An ounce in the morning is a pound by the evening if you’re hiking.
+That said, it shouldn’t make a practical difference in everyday activities.
 You should be able to throw this in a backpack with no problem.

 Pictured is the exposed passive radiator of the JBL Charge 4.